Speed Up Zig-Zag: Proof of Theorem (Exponential Ergodicity)

 We first recall some stability notions of a Markov process.
 For more details see \cite{meyn.tweedie.2:93, meyn.tweedie:09}.

-\begin{definition} A Markov Process $X$ is $\phi$-irreducible if there exists a non-trivial measure $\phi$ such that for any point $z$ and any set $A$ of positive $\phi$-measure, there exists a $t$ with $P^t(z,A)>0$.
-We call $\phi$ irreducibility measure.
+\begin{definition} A Markov Process $X$ with state space $E$ is $\phi$-irreducible if there exists a non-trivial measure $\phi$ such that for any point $z$ and any set $A$ of positive $\phi$-measure, there exists a $t$ with $P_z\left( X_t \in A \right)>0$.
+We call $\phi$ an irreducibility measure.